open-feature/community/CONTRIBUTOR_LADDER.md

 becoming a triager.
 Triagers are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.

-### Requirements
+* Requirements

 - Nominated by a maintainer, with no objections from other maintainers.
-- Consistently attend meetings and interact with issues for at least 1 month.
+- Consistently attend meetings and interact with issues.

-### Responsibilities and privileges
+* Responsibilities and privileges

 - Have an understanding of the goals and workflows defined by the maintainers.
 - Respond to new PRs and Issues by asking clarifying questions.